AuroraEditor/AuroraEditor/README.md

 ## Motivation for divergence from CodeEdit

 This project originates from https://github.com/CodeEditApp/CodeEdit.
 We decided to take our own direction with this project for several reasons:

+### Rate and direction of development
-- We want to increase the rate of development, which means
+We want to increase the rate of development, which means
 - Encouraging people to make PRs, even if they aren't complete (this is an issue with CodeEdit, many amazing PRs go stale or take forever).
 - Making the code review cycle faster, including allowing people to merge their PRs once they have recieved enough reviews, instead of having to wait for an admin to do it.
 - Making a clearer todo so that there is never the "what to do" programmer dilemma that slows down development.
 - Getting people interested in Swift.
 Go to [#swift-beginners](https://discord.gg/Mp5pfU6bcD) on our Discord server for help!

+### Discussion
 - We want to make sure that the development discussion is *always* public, not kept in locked channels, and should stay that way,
+- We want everybody to feel welcome, and that every commitment to the project counts!

+### Architecture
-- We felt that the architecture of CodeEdit wasn't up to standard, but the admins were insistent on keeping the flawed structure.
-The only way we saw CodeEdit could continue is if this changed.
+- We felt that the architecture of CodeEdit wasn't up to standard.
+One example is the usage of Modules, which not only increased build time but also code complexity because communication between code compoments and modules is difficult.
+However, CodeEdit was insistent on keeping their structure.
+The only way we saw the CodeEdit project could continue is if this changed.
-- Most of all, we want you to feel welcome, every commitment to the project counts!

 ## Aurora Editor vs CodeEdit